RyanLiu99/category/README.md

   * distinctUntilChanged
   * combineLatest

-to reduce unnecessary search.
+to reduce unnecessary repetitive search.

-* Cache filter result based on search term, so when user click around category, no need filter by search term anymore.
+* Cache filter result based on search term, so when the user clicks around at category, no need filter by search term again.
 I assume the user will be changing category more often than changing search term.

 It preforms very well on my local machine for 100 categories and 5000 applets.